nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 When you are ready to start coding, we recommend that you get some sense of the overall design by reading about [*25HoursADay*’s architecture](#architecture).

 ## Design
-This section describes the design overview of the application.
+This section describes the design overview of the *25HoursADay* application.

 ### Architecture

 The figure below shows the overall design of the application.
 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/Overall_Architecture.JPG" alt="" width="300"/> <br/>

-UI: The user interface of the application.
-Parser: Interprets the user's input.
-Command: The command executor.
-Model: Holds the data of the application in memory.
-Storage: Reads data from, and writes data to, the hard disk.
-Given below is a sequence diagram when adding a Todo task.
+The sequence diagram below shows how the components interact with each other for the scenario where the user issues the command `todo`.
 <img src="https://raw.githubusercontent.com/AY2021S1-CS2113T-T12-2/tp/master/images/Archi_SD.JPG" alt="" width="750"/>

 An overview of each components is listed below.